 Obviously this recipe can be used to make virtually any sort of jerky, wild or domesticated.
 Duck or goose jerky spring to mind, but this would also be great with turkey, as turkey and chipotle seem to go so well together.
-What roast to use?
-Whatever one you have handy.
-Trim as much silverskin as you can off the meat, though, as this will turn into impenetrable sinews once they dry.
-You could also use backstrap, but that seems like a waste to me.
+Use hind leg roasts in deer, elk, pronghorn, etc.

 Put the soy, sugar, onion, garlic, chipotles and the adobo sauce, lime juice, curing salt and enough water to fill the can of chipotles into the blender and blend until smooth.
 Taste it (it will be a bit zippy), and add salt if you need it -- the marinade should taste pretty salty.